iagofeijoorey/my-university-portfolio/GestionImpresoras/README.md

 ## Instalation
 These are the files for a C project, it has also an .exe file which can be used to execute the program in your computer.
+You may create your own .exe by running the makefile file in Linux.
 The program can be run by running the command "./ejecutable" from the folder in which you downloaded all the files.
 By running "./ejecutable -f *" where * is the name of a .txt file, you can save and open a list of printers which can be modified with this program.